List of universities in Finland

 This is a list of the universities in Finland.
 Institutions of higher education are designated as universities by Finnish legislation.
 Only universities have the right to confer degrees in the categories of alempi korkeakoulututkinto/lägre högskoleexamen (bachelor's degree) and ylempi korkeakoulututkinto/högre högskoleexamen (master's degree) and doctoral degrees.

-In addition to the universities, Finland has another, separate system of tertiary education consisting of the ammattikorkeakoulus/yrkeshögskolas, which used to be translated as polytechnics but now call themselves universities of applied sciences (see the list of polytechnics in Finland).
-The universities of applied sciences offer a more practical, vocational approach to their education and have the right to confer degrees in the categories of ammattikorkeakoulututkinto/yrkeshögskoleexamen and ylempi ammattikorkeakoulututkinto/högre yrkeshögskoleexamen.
-In international usage, these degrees have the same names as those conferred by Finnish (normal) universities, i.e. bachelor's and master's degrees.
+Finland has also a second system of tertiary education, consisting of the universities of applied sciences (ammattikorkeakoulu; yrkeshögskola).
+These institutions were formerly translated as polytechnics.
+However, since 2006, the official English title has been university of applied sciences, following a series of reforms to align the sector with international higher education standards (see the list of polytechnics in Finland).
+The universities of applied sciences offer a more practical and professional approach to their education and confer degrees at the bachelor's (ammattikorkeakoulututkinto / yrkeshögskoleexamen) and master's (ylempi ammattikorkeakoulututkinto / högre yrkeshögskoleexamen) levels.
+In international usage, these degrees have the same names as those conferred by Finnish traditional universities.

 Universities

 Multidisciplinary universities

 The Finnish universities are (sorted by the year of establishment):